NPann/GenTex/README.md

 Compile the library using 'python setup.py build_ext -i' from the package gentex subdirectory.

 ### Who do I talk to? ###

+This module was developed by Karl Young and refactored by Nicolas Pannetier.